 Use a safety pin to connect the top corner of the folded side.
 You’ll want to use a safety pin to lessen the chance of bleeding on your nice pretty fabric.
 Of course, if your fabric is dark red it’s less of a problem.

-Pull one side (top or bottom) on the open side until it’s about 4-6 (or even 8) inches longer than the other.
+Pull one side (top or bottom) on the open side until it’s about 4 inches longer than the other.

 bring the edges together and connect them with a safety pin.